 References to web site addresses presented herein are for informational purposes only and may be in the form of a hyperlink solely for the reader's convenience.
-Unless specified otherwise, such web sites and the information or links contained therein are not incorporated into, and are not part of, this Official Statement for any purpose.
+Unless specified otherwise, such web sites and the information or links contained therein are not incorporated into, and are not part of, this final official statement for any purpose.